Not sure where to start when it comes to promoting your business on social media?

 Work out which social media platforms are best for your business

-1. Choose a platform you want to include as part of your social media mix. (eg. Facebook).
+1. Choose a platform you want to include as part of your social media mix (for example, Facebook).

 2. On the social media platforms you’re interested in using, search for similar businesses to yours.

-3. Look for businesses with at least a few thousand likes/followers that post on a regular basis (at least weekly).
+3. Look for businesses with at least a few thousand followers that post on a regular basis (at least weekly).

-4. Browse through their profiles to find posts that their audience are engaging with (eg. posts that get a lot of likes, shares, comments).
+4. Browse through their profiles to find posts that their audience are engaging with (posts that get a lot of likes, shares, comments).

 5. Make note of the content theme (eg. was the post educational, problem solving, entertaining or news focused).

-6. Repeat this process for a number of business pages and identify popular topic themes.
+6. Repeat this process for several business pages and identify popular topics or themes.

 Plan your social media content